kevinsmet/cegeka-kata/stories.md

     4. He can't use the same card in his palette and as a rule
     5. He plays the card in his palette first and then the card as a rule
     6. You can only play 2 cards at max: one in your palette and the other as a new rule
-7. Make sure you can play a complete game using a test
+7. Make sure you can play a complete gameInitializer using a test

 \* You don't have to implement all 7 rules for this story yet.
 The most 'interesting' rule to implement is the 'most in a row' and the easiest ones are 'most of a number/color'